ramirogalvez/MeLi_DataChallenge_2020/README.md

 Instructions to run this code:

-1. Place the "./data/input" folder the files "item_data.jl", "test_dataset.jl" and "train_dataset.jl"
+1. Place in the "./data/input" folder the following files:
+	- item_data.jl
+	- test_dataset.jl
+	- train_dataset.jl

 2. Then simply run the main.py script.